-I am one of the lucky people from UEA who has taken the opportunity to study in Amsterdam.
+I am one of the lucky people from UEA who has taken the opportunity to study at Vrije Universiteit in Amsterdam.
 I knew before arriving that the capital was one of the most international, cultural and fun cities in Europe and this is mainly what swayed me to choose to study here.

 Amsterdam isn’t an exotic far-away destination for study abroad, (which is initially the appeal for lots of us when thinking about a year away from home) but hopefully my brief but informative post will explain why it is definitely in the same ball park as places like the US or Asia.
 If you’re worried that Amsterdam will be too touristy and not an interesting enough culture to experience for study abroad, this is definitely not the case.
 Not enough students choose to study within Europe, let alone somewhere in relatively close proximity to England.